Palau de Gel

-Palau de Gel is an arena in Barcelona, Catalonia, Spain, belonging to FC Barcelona.
-The 1,256 seating capacity arena is home to the ice hockey division of FC Barcelona.
-It is located between Mini Estadi and the Camp Nou, few meters north of the Palau Blaugrana.
+The Palau de Gel (/ca/; "Ice Palace") is an ice sports arena in Les Corts, Barcelona, which was formerly the home of the ice hockey division of FC Barcelona.
+The arena has a seating capacity of 1,256.
+It is located between the Camp Nou and the site of the demolished Mini Estadi, a few meters north of the Palau Blaugrana.
+The building was closed in 2022, pending extensive redevelopment works, and replaced with a temporary facility around 1km away from the original site.

 The building occupies 3650 m2 and the playing area is 61 m long by 26 m wide.

 History

 Palau de Gel was opened on 23 October 1971, along with the Palau Blaugrana.
 It was designed by architects Francesc Cavaller and Josep Soteras.
 The arena hosted several international ice hockey and figure skating tournaments.

 Palau de Gel has also been the scene of a World Fencing Championship and two World Roller Hockey category C championships.
 During the 1992 Summer Olympics, the indoor arena has served as a warm-up area for several sports including judo, taekwondo and roller hockey.

+Redevelopment works

+In 2022, FC Barcelona announced that the Palau de Gel was to be extensively renovated and extended.
+From 2023, the Palau was being used to house a temporary museum for the club.